IAR 80: IAR 80A

 Although the IAR 80A had a more powerful engine, the added weight of the guns, ammunition and armor plating reduced the top speed slightly to 316 mph.
 Nevertheless the new model was clearly an advancement, and the A model replaced the earlier one on the assembly line starting with the 51st airframe.
 Eight of these had been completed in time for the invasion of the Soviet Union on 22 June 1941.

-FN guns remained in short supply, so throughout late 1941 and early 1942, guns were stripped from PZLs and observation aircraft for use in the IARs.
+FN guns remained in short supply, so throughout late 1941 and early 1942, guns were stripped from PZLs and observation aircraft for use in the IAR 80s.

 IAR 80B

 Combat over the Soviet Union proved that even six of the FN guns still lacked punch, and once again firepower was increased, with 13.2 mm FN machine guns taken from Romanian SM.79s were installed in the IAR 80 in a new lengthened wing.
 The result was the IAR 80B, which also introduced new radios, an area where the aircraft had previously been weak.

-A total of 50 of the new design were completed, including 20 airframes which were originally intended to be IAR 81As.
+A total of 55 of the new design were completed, including 20 airframes which were originally intended to be IAR 81As.
 These last 20 were thus able to carry a 50 kg bomb or a 100 L drop tank under each wing.
 The entire series were delivered between June and September 1942.